-As Mayor, Ben is accountable to and represents around 670,000 people across all five boroughs in the Tees Valley.
-Ben’s primary role is to steer the work of the Tees Valley Combined Authority – the body that drives economic growth and job creation in the area.
-The job of the Mayor ranges from setting budgets and priorities for economic development, transport, infrastructure and skills to acting as an ambassador for our region to attract inward investment.
+As Mayor, Ben is accountable to and represents around 670,000 people across all five Tees Valley boroughs.
+Ben’s primary role is to steer the work of Tees Valley Combined Authority – the body that drives economic growth and job creation in the area.

+In exchange for more powers and control over local budgets, as part of a Devolution Deal for the region, Tees Valley agreed to elect a Mayor who would act as a single point of accountability – to both local people and central Government.
 Devolution means having more control over how and where we spend the money we have.
-It means we can design services and find ways of working that better meet the needs of the Tees Valley and the people that live, work and invest here.
+It means we can design services and find ways of working that better meet the needs of Tees Valley and the people that live, work and invest here.
 It also means we can boost our economy and reinvest money back into the region to where it is needed most.

 Ben is able to make some decisions independently, but others involve consultation with, and approval of, all five leaders of Tees Valley’s local councils.
 Some decisions need unanimous support, others need a majority.